aetherjs/aetherjs/README.md

 I have plenty of experience in collaborative software development, and have a soft spot for nice products, clean solutions and analytics.

-Fluent English 🇬🇧 and Russian 🇷🇺 with some German 🇩🇪 and French 🇫🇷 on the side.
+Fluent English 🇬🇧 with some French 🇫🇷 and German 🇩🇪 on the side.

 P.S.
 Most of my recent work is either in private or on GitLab